IndigoNakamoto/Litecoin-OpenSource-Fund/docs/projects/general_fund.md

 - They must be free and open source.
 - They must be of high quality and have the potential to make a significant impact on the Bitcoin ecosystem.

-The OpenSats Board of Directors reviews all applications for funding from the General Fund.
-The Board considers the following factors when making funding
+The Litecoi FOSS Council reviews all applications for funding from the General Fund.
+The Council considers the following factors when making funding
 decisions:

-- The project's alignment with OpenSats' mission.
+- The project's alignment with Litecoin Foundations mission.
 - The project's feasibility and potential impact.
 - The project's leadership and team.
 - The project's financial need.